Dadi Chandro Tomar's Tweet To Akshay Kumar Goes Viral; Check It Out Here!

 तेरी साथ तो फ़ोटो है ना घरवाली के साथ है । एक ही बात है । 😀 जीते रहो मौज लो 🤗 pic.twitter.com/AF5yXTnJdL

-The 'Prithviraj' actor replied back in the humblest way and wrote,"Bilkul dadi ji.
+The 'Prithviraj' actor replied back in the humblest way and wrote, "Bilkul dadi ji.
 Shubhkamnayo ke liye dhanyavad." (sic)

 बिलकुल दादी जी :) शुभकामनाओं के लिए धन्यवाद 🙏🏻 https://t.co/o3bfGGyvLX— Akshay Kumar (@akshaykumar) September 10, 2019

-Meanwhile, Akshay received his best birthday gift from his 'Mr and Mrs Khiladi' co-star Juhi Chawla who pledged to plant a 100 trees as part of the Cauvery Calling initiative.
+Meanwhile, Akshay received his best birthday gift from his 'Mr and Mrs Khiladi' co-star Juhi Chawla who pledged to plant 100 trees as part of the Cauvery Calling initiative.

 The actress wrote, "As our Khiladi Kumar is forever upbeat to champion a cause, to celebrate his birthday today we pledge a 100 trees as a part of the greater #CauveryCalling intiative.
 Happy Birthday @akshaykumar." (sic)